manoa-bazaar/home-page/index.md

 ### Item Page

-See details about item
+See details about an individual item.

 <img src="doc/item-page.png" width="70%" alt="item page">

 ### Profile Page

-Users can see their own profile page to check items they sell, bought and the rating from other users
+Users can see their own profile page to check items they sell, bought and the rating from other users.

 <img src="doc/profile.png" width="70%" alt="profile">